nuclei/grid/README.md

 ## Limitations
 ### Max Columns & Rows
-The grid can be set to any number of columns & rows, however the `column`, `row` and `start-column`, `start-row` attributes on the grids children will only work up to `24`.
-Should you have a grid with e.g. 30 rows and want to have an element start on row 26, you would need to add custom css `grid-row-start: 26` targeting this element.
+The grid can be set to any number of columns & rows, however the `column`, `row` and `start-column`, `start-row` attributes on the grids children will only work up to `16`.
+Should you have more rows, simply add the rows via standard css e.g. `grid-row-start: 18` targeting this element or by defining the appropriate css custom property e.g. `--column-end-m: 18`.

 ## Tests
 By default `npm test` assures you stick to the `standardjs` rules, catches typescript errors and validates your readme using `standard-readme`.